mrochelle23/Data-Editing-SED/README.md

-# Comic Characters Dataset Editor
+# Comic Characters Dataset Editor With SED

 ## Overview
 This project involves creating a `sed` script to perform specific transformations on a dataset containing information about Marvel comic characters.
 The dataset is obtained from FiveThirtyEight's data repository under the CC4.0 license.